railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 The OpenERP Web server connects to the OpenERP server in the same way as an OpenERP client using the NET-RPC protocol.
 Its default setup corresponds to that of the OpenERP server you have just installed, so should connect directly at startup.

+#.
+At the same console as you've just been using, go to the OpenERP web directory by typing
+	:command:`cd openerp-web-6.X`.

+#.
 At a terminal window type :command:`openerp-web` to start the OpenERP Web server.

 .. _fig-webwel: